sagrawalx/sagrawalx.github.io/teaching/sp20-b6_ma117/labsols/index.md

     ![](8-e7a.png)
     ![](8-e7b.png)

 8. The variability seems close to being constant.
 Perhaps it decreases slightly as `at_bats` increases.
+(See the plot from exercise 6 above)

 ## On Your Own